-If we seek stockholder approval of our initial business combination, our initial stockholders, directors, officers, advisors or their affiliates may purchase shares in privately negotiated transactions or in the open market either prior to or following completion of our initial business combination.
-There is no limit to the prices that our initial stockholders, directors, officers, advisors or their affiliates may pay in these transactions.
-If they engage in such transactions, they will not make any such purchases when they are in possession of any material nonpublic information not disclosed to the seller or if such purchases are prohibited by Regulation M under the Securities Exchange Act of 1934, as amended, or the Exchange Act.
-We do not currently anticipate that such purchases, if any, would constitute a tender offer subject to the tender offer rules under the Exchange Act or a goingprivate transaction subject to the going-private rules under the Exchange Act: however, if the purchasers determine at the time of any such purchases that the purchases are subject to such rules, the purchasers will comply
+Redemptions at the time If we seek stockholder approval of our initial combination may be made business combination, our pursuant to a tender offer initial stockholders, directors, officers, or in connection with a advisors or their affiliates redemption price will be may purchase shares in privately negotiated transactions or in the open pursuant to a tender offer market either prior to or or in connection with a following completion of our initial business stockholder vote.
+In either combination.
+There is no stockholders may redeem limit to the prices that our their public shares for cash initial stockholders. directors, officers, amount then on deposit in advisors or their affiliates may pay in these transactions.
+If they business days prior to the engage in such transactions, they will not make any such purchases combination (which is when they are in initially anticipated to be possession of any material nonpublic information not including interest earned disclosed to the seller or if on the trust account not such purchases are previously released to us prohibited by Regulation M under the to pay taxes (net of taxes payable), divided by the Securities Exchange Act of 1934, as amended, or outstanding public shares, the Exchange Act.
+We do subject to the limitation not currently anticipate that no redemptions will that such purchases, if any, would constitute a tender redemptions would cause offer subject to the tender our net tangible assets to offer rules under the be less than \$5,000,001 Exchange Act or a goingimmediately prior to or private transaction subject upon consummation of an to the going-private rules under the Exchange Act: however, if the purchasers limitations (including but determine at the time of any such purchases that requirements) agreed to in the purchases are subject to such rules, the negotiation of terms of a purchasers will comply with such rules.